Critical gradient turbulence optimization toward a compact stellarator reactor concept

-We call the resulting configuration ``QSTK" (Quasi-Symmetric Turbulence Konzept), the boundary surface of which is shown in Fig. \ref{fig:STKBound}.
-QSTK has an aspect ratio of 7.5, a volume-averaged magnetic well ($0.7\%$), large rotational transform $> 1.60$, a neoclassical transport coefficient $\eps_{\text{eff}}<1\%$ \citep{Nemov1999} up to roughly half radius, unusually expanded flux surfaces, and low alpha particle losses $(< 1\%)$ for particles initialized at $(r/a)^2=0.1$ when rescaled to an ARIES-CS-equivalent \citep{Mau2008} minor radius and volume averaged magnetic field strength, using the NEAT code \citep{Jorge2022,Albert2020} (Fig. \ref{fig:STKprops}).
-Increased neoclassical transport at the edge [reaching $\eps_{\text{eff}}=4\%$, Fig. \ref{fig:STKprops}(b)] may in fact be beneficial, as it can prevent a particle transport barrier from forming, which might otherwise hinder refueling of plasma in an experimental scenario \citep{Maasberg1999}.
-All flux tubes evaluated for QSTK, using the model equation (\ref{eqn:crit}), are predicted to have $a/L_{T,crit} \geq 2.90$.
+The boundary surface for ``QSTK" (Quasi-Symmetric Turbulence Konzept) is shown in Fig. \ref{fig:STKBound}.
+QSTK has an aspect ratio of 7.5, a volume-averaged magnetic well ($0.7\%$), large rotational transform $> 1.6$, a neoclassical transport coefficient $\eps_{\text{eff}}<1\%$ \citep{Nemov1999} up to roughly half radius, unusually expanded flux surfaces, and $(\simeq 5\%)$ alpha particle losses $(\simeq 5\%)$ for particles initialized at $(r/a)=0.50$ when QSTK is rescaled to an ARIES-CS-equivalent \citep{Mau2008} minor radius and volume averaged magnetic field strength, using the NEAT code \citep{Jorge2022,Albert2020} [Fig. \ref{fig:STKprops} (c)].
+Increased neoclassical transport at the edge [reaching $\eps_{\text{eff}}=4.5\%$, Fig. \ref{fig:STKprops}(b)] may in fact be beneficial, as it can prevent a particle transport barrier from forming, which might otherwise hinder plasma refueling in an experimental scenario \citep{Maasberg1999}.
+All flux tubes evaluated for QSTK, using the model equation (\ref{eqn:crit}), are predicted to have $a/L_{T,crit} \geq 3.0$.